 Final Product - Each wedding videographer will offer slightly different edited film options.
 These options range from short form highlight films to documentary films to full length films, to films in-between.
 The final form of your film(s) is completely up to you and your preferences.
 Some videographers also offer raw footage.

-Our packages offer Trailers, Highlight Films and Documentary films to our wedding couples.
+Our packages offer Trailers, Highlight Films, Extended Highlight Films, and Documentary films to our wedding couples.
 We also offer a range of edited a la carte videos such as a full edited ceremony, full edited toasts, and engagement films.

 Music - You have probably seen wedding films overlaid with popular music.
 Unfortunately, some of these videos use this music illegally.
 It is illegal to use copyrighted music in a wedding film without paying for a proper license.
 For a single use of a popular song, this can cost thousands of dollars.